-This grape variety name dates from the early Middle Ages and does not name a single variety, but a group.
-It is about a designation of origin, allegedly down to the Frankish king Charlemagne (742-814) goes back.
-After the conquest of Gaul, the Franks have brought the "nobler" varieties from today's France to Germany and later called "Frankish".
-The first explicitly mentioned were Moreillon ( Pinot 1283, Traminer (Savagnin Blanc) 1349 and Riesling 1435.
-In addition, the old varieties count Elbling.
+This grape variety name comes from the early Middle Ages and does not designate a single variety, but a group.
+It is about a designation of origin that supposedly down to the Frankenkönig Charlemagne (742-814) goes back.
+After the conquest of Gaul, the Franks brought the "nobler" varieties there from today's France to Germany and later referred to them as "Frankish".
+The first explicitly mentioned were Moreillon ( Pinot ) 1283, Traminer (Savagnin Blanc) 1349 and Riesling 1435.
+The old varieties also count Elbling.
 Orleans and Sylvaner to.
-Together with the Heun varieties, the Frankish are the most important gene pool of many of today's European standard vines.
+Together with the Heunic varieties, the Franconian are among the most important gene pools of many of today's European standard vines.

 In the Middle Ages, the Franconian varieties were generally considered to be the "better" or more valuable and the Heunian (Hun) varieties as the "lesser" vines.
 The main Franconian varieties were Traminer and the Pinot varieties (especially Pinot Noir ), by mutations and natural crossings, especially with white Heunisch ( Gouais Blanc ) the starting point for many Pinotsorten were.
 The close neighborhood of Heunisch, Traminer and Pinot im Mixed sentence in the vineyards of the Middle Ages this development was encouraged by chance crossing related varieties.
 Count Eberhard of Württemberg III.
 (1362-1417) recommended in 1409 his farmers to grow half Heunisch and half Franconian in the vineyard.